man-group/ArcticDB/docs/mkdocs/docs/index.md

 !!!
 Storage Compatibility

     ArcticDB supports any S3-API compatible storage.
 This includes AWS S3 as well as Google Cloud Storage, which offers S3-API emulation, but not Azure Blob Storage.
-    Providers of local networked storage solutions such as Intel and NetApp are also supported if an S3 API is provided (and it usually is)!
+    Providers of local networked storage solutions such as [VAST Universal Storage](https://vastdata.com/) are also supported if an S3 API is provided.

     ArcticDB also supports LMDB for local/file based storage - to use LMDB, pass an LMDB path as the URI: `Arctic('lmdb://path/to/desired/database')`.